Anil-Kushwaha-2002/Docker/README.md

 # Docker and Commands
-Docker - Docker is a platform used to develop, ship, and run applications inside lightweight, portable, and isolated environments called containers.
+**Docker -** Docker is a platform used to develop, ship, and run applications inside lightweight, portable, and isolated environments called containers.

-🧠 Why Docker ?
+## 🧠 Why Docker ?
 ✅ Lightweight: No need for full virtual machines.
 Uses less memory.
 ✅ Portable:- Runs the same way on any machine (local, server, cloud).
 ✅ Isolated:- Each container is separate.
 No conflicts.
 ✅ Fast Deployment:- Easily test and deploy apps.
 ✅ Consistency:- “It works on my machine” problem is solved

-🧱 What is a Container ?
+## 🧱 What is a Container ?
 - A container is like a mini virtual machine that holds:
 - Your application
 - All dependencies
 - Configuration files

-✅ 1.
-Core Docker Concepts
+# 1. Core Docker Concepts
 | Concept        | Description                                |
 | -------------- | ------------------------------------------ |
 | **Image**      | A snapshot of your app and its environment |